tedirghazali/alga-css/README.md

 # Alga CSS
 Alga CSS is a scope-first CSS toolkit for quickly compose or share any design between components

-What I mean by scope-first is, this Alga CSS is specially made for frameworks or libraries that support scoped-css like `Vue`, `Svelte` and `Astro`.
-Also, my goal in building this is to support all the UI libraries that I have now like `vidie` or `sastra`
+What I mean by scope-first is, this Alga CSS is specially made for frameworks or libraries that support scoped-css like `Vue` (`Svelte` or `Astro` in the future).
+Also, my goal in building this is to support all the UI libraries that I have now like `vidie` (`sastra` in progress)

 All the main features:
 1. Created for scoped CSS